mrdeephang/Radhe_Radhe/README.md

 - Write and save manifestation and gratitude
 - Shows saved entries with date and time
-- Clear all saved entries
+- Clear all and single saved entries
-- Toggle between light and dark mode
+- Toggle between system, light and dark mode
 - Daily affirmation message

 ## How to Run